joelouthan/Theologicus/src/confession-1689/1689-01-6-the-whole-counsel-of-god.md

 But when it comes to the matters of **His own glory, man’s salvation, faith, and life**, it is **expressly set down in Scripture** according to the **whole counsel of God**.

->John 6:44–46 (CSB)  No one can come to me unless the Father who sent me draws him, and I will raise him up on the last day.
-45 It is written in the Prophets: And they will all be taught by God.
+>John 6:44–46 (CSB)  No one can come to me unless the Father who sent me draws him, and I will raise him up on the last day.It is written in the Prophets: And they will all be taught by God.
 Everyone who has listened to and learned from the Father comes to me—46 not that anyone has seen the Father except the one who is from God.
 He has seen the Father.

 Debates on how God saves us is as old as Genesis itself and we can argue until Christ returns.
 But where Christ is clear on who and how he saves, we should take that as the gospel.
 Because He is clear and and what He says is the good news.